profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 blaming, people are sending out the pain that they don’t have the ability to contain; they express their hurt outwardly by finding fault with others.
-When we have the mindfulness and capacity to receive ourselves fully we are not inclined to blame anyone, neither ourselves nor others.
+When we have the mindfulness and capacity to receive ourselves fully, we are not inclined to blame anyone, neither ourselves nor others.
 {:.dhp-reflection}

-> If you find a good companion,\\
+> If you find a good companion\\
 > of integrity and wisdom,\\
 > you will overcome all dangers\\
 > in joyous and caring company.